 Preservatives, food colourings, sweeteners and flavourings

 Confectionery products may contain preservatives, food colourings, sweeteners or flavourings.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.

 For information on food flavourings, sweeteners, food colourings and preservatives, please contact the Food Standards Agency (FSA)’s Food Additives team.